Skip to content

 The principal edits to this script are:

-• source activate tensorflowexample has been replaced by module load singularityce, which shows that Anaconda is no longer being used as the environment manager; Singularity will instead be used.
+, which shows that Anaconda is no longer being used as the environment manager; Singularity will instead be used.- Instead of simply using

-• The tensorflow_latest_sandbox flag specifies the sandbox directory created from the Singularity Image File.
+argument specifies the sandbox directory created from the Singularity Image File.

 As mentioned previously, it's often helpful to explore a Singularity container's environment interactively rather than via a submission script—especially when creating the Singularity Image file.
 To do so, first request and receive an appropriate interactive session on a ScienceCluster node, which will ensure you don't use too many resources on a login node.

-If you commonly unpack Singularity Image Files on ScienceCluster, you may notice that your /home folder is filling up with data.
-This is likely due to the Singularity cache being filled with reference files from the unpacking processes.
+folder is filling up with data.
+This is likely due to the Singularity cache being filled with reference files from the building processes.
 To clean the cache, simply run:

 singularity cache clean